Main / Edit / History / / Users Area

 Modern C++ is indeed a difficult language and it takes much more time to get familiar with it, in comparison to dynamic languages like Python or PHP, or static ones like C#/Java, that are very popular in web development.

 However, once you know it well, you have great set of tools that allows you to write applications rapidly and safely, without memory leaks, without random crashes.
-Once you stick to RAII principles, write exception safe code and understand how STL works, everything becomes simple and quite straightforward.
+Once you stick to RAII principles, write exception safe code and understand how the STL works, everything becomes simple and quite straightforward.

 Isn't the major bottle neck of any web application the SQL engine and not the server side language?